AriFordsham/GHCWiki/data-parallel/dec2010-release.md

     - rl reckons this is due to GHC compiling modulo of powers of two inefficiently; c.f., [\#3065](https://gitlab.haskell.org//ghc/ghc/issues/3065) (in `packByTags`)
   - SMVM (blocked on optimisation of lifted indexing) **\[BROKEN\]****\[BEN & ROMAN\]**
-- Dynamically-nested DPH programs without user-defined datatypes should run correctly, but not necessarily fast
+- Dynamically-nested DPH programs without user-defined datatypes should run correctly and scale, but absolute performance may be lacking

   - Quicksort **\[BROKEN ([SpecConstr](spec-constr)) & SLOW\]****\[SIMON & BEN\]**
   - Quickhull **\[OK, but has a [SpecConstr](spec-constr) problem that we want to fix\]****\[ROMAN\]**